Workshop

 The essential skills every young person needs to succeed in education and their future career.
 Find out more at the Skills Builder Partnership.
 This experience builds the following skills:

-Creativity - the use of imagination and the generation of new ideas.
+Creativity - Using imagination and generating new ideas

-Leadership - supporting, encouraging and motivating others to achieve a shared goal.
+Leadership - Supporting, encouraging and motivating others to achieve a shared goal

-Speaking - the oral transmission of information or ideas.
+Speaking - Transmitting information or ideas

-Teamwork - working cooperatively with others towards achieving a shared goal.
+Teamwork - Working cooperatively with others to achieve a shared goal

 What the teachers sayLog in to write a testimonialWe would love to read all about your time with this experience!